ThijsGaming/openwibwob/README.md

 # 1: You can read the code for your self and edit it by making a fork

-for example you can edit the Yo-Kai png files or just edit the code
+for example you can edit the Yo-Kai png files or the music or just edit the code